Extracted from: Dried bark

 Yohimbe bark contains a substance called yohimbine in a concentration of about 6%, as well as other, similar compounds known as indole alkaloids.

 Not for use in pregnancy or lactation except under the supervision of a qualified healthcare practitioner.
-Not for excessive or long-term use or in persons with high blood pressure.
+Not for use in persons with liver or kidney diseases or in chronic inflammation of the sexual organs or prostate gland.
+Do not use in persons with high blood pressure.

 This information is not intended to diagnose, treat, cure, or prevent any disease.